 For reasons best known to itself, HBO currently operates two separate streaming services which offer almost identical features and interfaces, with a third on the way that's a little different, and it's a little confusing to the novice.
 The main difference is how you pay for them though: HBO Now is a standalone service that anyone can sign up to for $15 a month, while HBO Go is provided to existing HBO cable subscribers free of charge.

 If you're not in the US you're almost certainly not paying for HBO on cable, so you won't be able to sign up for HBO Go anyway.
 However, if you are a US cable subscriber who's staying or living abroad, you should be able to access HBO Go through a VPN just as you can with HBO Now.
+It's worth noting that the HBO Go website is also offering the same library of free content during the pandemic as HBO Now.

 HBO Max is a different beast.
 Due to launch in 2020, this streaming service will combine HBO's own content with new exclusives and other material from WarnerMedia's portfolio.
 That means you get HBO series along with the likes of Friends and Fresh Prince of Bel Air.